-This course focuses on evidence-based inclusive teaching and learning strategies for special populations in different school and classroom settings.
-Students will develop leading edge and practically useful knowledge relevant for further developing effective teaching and support for students of determination, with gifts and talents, students facing different health circumstances and challenges, and those from culturally and linguistically diverse backgrounds.
+This course focuses on evidence-informed inclusive teaching and learning strategies for special populations in different school and classroom settings.
+Students will develop leading-edge and practically useful knowledge relevant to further developing culturally responsive, effective teaching and support for students with exceptionalities.
 Students will develop up-to-date research-informed teaching and assessment skills useful for identifying and building a routine practice of effective strategies to support students with special learning needs (e.g., students of determination, students who are gifted and talented).
-Students will develop knowledge and skills for practicing research-informed pedagogic strategies for enhancing student learning processes, engagement and outcomes with a particular focus on peer-assisted learning (e.g., dialogic talk, reciprocal teaching, peer tutoring, assessment and feedback, Universal Design for Learning (UDL), and differentiated teaching and learning).
+Students will develop knowledge and skills for practising research-informed, culturally responsive pedagogic strategies for enhancing learning processes, engagement and outcomes for all learners in inclusive classrooms.
 This course will introduce the principles of effective adapted curriculum design and Individualized Education Plan (IEP) development relevant for students from diverse backgrounds and with different characteristics, as well as tools for critically reflecting on and enquiring into practice.
-Implications of using pedagogic strategies for the classroom roles and relationships among students and between students and teacher will be considered, along with the consequences of relationships for student learning and achievement.
+Implications of using pedagogic strategies for the classroom roles and relationships among students and between students.

 Week 1